The Bankrate promise

 Based on these details, the bank can evaluate your financial standing and determine how likely you are to repay what you borrow.

-A credit agreement is a legally binding document, regardless if it is completed online, in-person or over the phone.
+A credit agreement is a legally binding document, regardless of whether it’s completed online, in person or over the phone.
 When you apply, you must attest that the information you provide is correct.
 If it is not, you could face serious penalties.

-- You could be unable to file bankruptcy or charge off debts
+- Being unable to file bankruptcy or charge off debts

-- You could receive criminal charges, punishable by fines of up to $1 million and a maximum of 30 years in jail
+- Receiving criminal charges, punishable by fines of up to $1 million and a maximum of 30 years in jail

 Will lenders check my information?

-Not all banks will take the time to check your credit score and confirm your application details.
+Not all banks will take the time to verify your application details.

 The digital age has also made the screening process much smarter and more efficient.
 Today’s latest banking software carries built-in features that can detect irregularities in client data and flag the application for follow up.

-The Credit Card Accountability, Responsibility and Disclosure (CARD) Act of 2009 provides better protections for lenders by clarifying the parameters regarding credit card applications and the disclosure of personal data.
-This legislation puts added pressure and responsibility for banks to procure the correct kind of detailed information from their customers before they hit the approval button.
+The Credit Card Accountability, Responsibility and Disclosure Act of 2009 — commonly called the CARD act — provides better protections for lenders by clarifying the parameters regarding credit card applications and the disclosure of personal data.
+This legislation puts added pressure and responsibility on banks to procure the correct kind of detailed information from their customers before they hit the “approved” button.

-It also means that your bank can come to you at any point over the life of the account and ask for updated proof of income as part of your annual credit review.
+Your bank can come to you at any point over the life of your account and request updated proof of income as part of your annual credit review.
+Submitting this proof can contradict the income you disclosed on your application, which will prompt your issuer to launch an investigation.

 Alternatives to lying on a credit card application

-Before you lie on your application, you should consider these other options that are both legal and effective.
+Rather than lying on your application, consider these other options that are legal, effective and more responsible.

 Become an authorized user on someone else’s account